-The City of Cape Town would like to remind residents to register their Small Scale Embedded Generation (SSEG) systems before the end of May 2019.
+The City of Cape Town would like to remind residents to register their Small Scale Embedded Generation (SSEG) systems.

 Solar Photovoltaic (PV) technology uses the light energy from the sun to generate electricity that can be used in your home.